 How Hackers Use Employees to Get Into Your Network

 Hackers are everywhere, and any data they can get is a breach of security.
-Since security matters every moment of the day, as the network manager, you need to be aware of all the different ways a hack can infiltrate your network.
+Since security matters every moment of the day, as the network manager, you need to be aware of all the different ways a hacker can infiltrate your network.

 One of the options hackers take is through unwitting employees.